gastonstat/stat243-relic/syllabus.md

 - numerical integration/differentiation

 The coverage of these topics complement the models/methods discussed in the rest of the statistics graduate curriculum.
 We will also cover the basics of UNIX/Linux, in particular some basic shell scripting.

+Note that I aim to have the course be useful to those who already know a fair amount of R by (1) covering more advanced aspects of R, and (2) through the extensive coverage of the statistical computing topics.

 ### Informal prerequisites